Car Accident Lawyers in New Jersey

 The Financial Burden Caused by Motor Vehicle Accidents

-Motor vehicle accidents can be severe and life-changing.
+Motor vehicle accidents can be severe and life-changing for car accident victims.
 Injuries from accidents can range from herniated discs and broken bones to traumatic brain injury, permanent disfigurement, and even death.
-Often, when the injuries sustained in an accident are catastrophic, the injured person faces not only painful physical recovery but also the added stress of medical bills, lost wages, and depleted finances.
+Often, when the injuries sustained in an accident are catastrophic, the car accident victim faces not only painful physical recovery but also the added stress of medical bills, lost wages, and depleted finances.

 While auto or health insurance may cover some financial burdens, certain insurance policies limit payouts.
 Additionally, insurance companies may deny claims for coverage or refuse to pay for certain desired medical treatments.
 When this happens, the injured person suffers as they cannot work and earn their full pre-accident income.

 Often, the initial costs of emergency treatment and hospitalization are nothing compared to later surgeries, pain management, and rehabilitation.
 Ideally, insurance should cover all of these costs.
 But what if they are not?
 How will you get the medical care and treatment needed to recover from your injuries?
 How will you pay your bills?
 How will you provide for your family when you cannot work?
 These are all pressing concerns for accident victims.

 Our experienced lawyers and support staff will not only investigate the cause of your accident to determine who to hold liable for your damages, but we will also communicate with all involved insurance companies for you to recover the appropriate benefits.
 Dealing with insurance companies during this time can be frustrating and overwhelming.
 With an experienced motor vehicle accident lawyer on your side, you can rest assured we will protect your best interests.

 Can I File a Lawsuit for a Car Accident?